CLMartello/cub3d/README.md

 # Description

 cub3D is a 3D graphical representation of the inside of a maze from a first-person perspective, created using ray-casting principles.
-Inspired by the world-famous Wolfenstein 3D (1992), which is considered the first true "First Person Shooter," this project serves as a technical exploration of the algorithms that powered early 3D gaming
+Inspired by the world-famous Wolfenstein 3D (1992), which is considered the first true "First Person Shooter," this project serves as a technical exploration of the algorithms that powered early 3D gaming.

 The goal is to create a dynamic view where the user can navigate through a maze defined by a configuration file.
 The engine calculates the player's field of vision in real-time, rendering walls with textures that vary depending on the compass direction (North, South, East, West) they face.